OfficeDev/O365-ASPNETMVC-Start/README.md

 Your browser will not display a web page if you try to sign-in and the application doesn't have the Users and Groups,  **Enable sign-on and read users’ profiles** option selected.

-The **Specified argument was out of the range of valid values.Parameter name: site** will occur if IIS is not enabled.
+The **Specified argument was out of the range of valid values.
+Parameter name: site** will occur if IIS is not enabled.

 An incorrect tenant identifier will return a 404 HTTP status code.
 ## Copyright ##